-The PhD (Arts) is a research degree which usually takes four years to complete.
+The PhD (Science) is a research degree which usually takes four years to complete.
 A student must write a thesis under the direction of a member of staff containing a significant new result or an original insight.
 Collaborations with outside parties have involved work in Chemistry, Medicine, Archaeology, Banking, Computer-Aided Design, and other areas.

 Research applications are generally accepted at any time

 The minimum entry requirement is a 2.1 Honours Degree in Mathematics or Statistics.
 A First Class degree is highly desirable.
 Before a student can be accepted into the programme, they must find a member of staff who is willing to act as their supervisor.
 For a PhD degree, a good MSc degree is often desirable.

 Applicants must have a recognized primary degree which is considered equivalent to Irish university primary degree level.

 - TOEFL (Paper based test): 585

 - TOEFL (Internet based test): 95

 - PTE (Pearson): 62